Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/tagging-and-labeling.md

 ## Tagging

 Tags are values that you can attach to objects.
-All the Konnect entities that can be attached to a `KonnectGatewayControlPlane` object support tagging.
+All the {{site.konnect_product_name}} entities that can be attached to a `KonnectGatewayControlPlane` object support tagging.
 You can add tags to those entities by specifying the `tags` field in their `spec` section.